RETURN TO DUNGUN AFTER 50 YEARS

 I was concerned that I might over-sleep but my concern was avoided as I could hear happy children chatting nosily besides my close window as they attended the first day of school.

 I had a memorable time teaching in Dungun English Secondary School for 6 years.
-Some of the memorable events were producing a school play, leading a busload of school children to the West Coast including cities like Kuala Lumpur, Malacca and Penang, and teaching table tennis to the school team, the under-15 team and the girls' team, whcih became champions in the state.
+Some of the memorable events were producing a school play, leading a busload of school children to the West Coast including cities like Kuala Lumpur, Malacca and Penang, and teaching table tennis to the school team, the under-15 team and the girls' team, which became champions in the state.
 Of course I also learned kungfu in the exclusive school of Sifu Chee Kim Thong, known as the living treasure of the People's Republic of China.

 I had an opportunity to visit Dungun again this year in 2017, after 50 years, when students of the school organized a reunion.
 This time I took the East-West Highway, from Sungai Petani where I now live to Dungun, a mountainous journey of about 500 kilometers.
 Chun Yian, my youngest son, drove me in his car, accompanied by his wife and my wife.
 The previous time I visited Dungun a few years ago also for a school reunion was by the East-West Highway too.
 The East-West Highway was not built in 1967 when I first went to Dungun.

 The East-West Highway now is quite different from that a few years ago.
-Although it is called the East-West Highway, it is actually not a highway as most people conceptualize it to be, with a divider in the middle all the way thought, and at least two lanes of traffic on both sides.
+Although it is called the East-West Highway, it is actually not a highway as most people conceptualize it to be, with a divider in the middle all the way through, and at least two lanes of traffic on both sides.
 For much of its journey, it is a main road with only one lane of traffic on both sides.

-A few years ago, as far as I can remember, just before reaching a junction to Grik, a large town in northern Perak, a state in Malaysia, the rad was very wide.
+A few years ago, as far as I can remember, just before reaching a junction to Grik, a large town in northern Perak, a state in Malaysia, the road was very wide.
 There was a road leading from the junction to Betong, a town in southern Thailand.
 I could remember this junction very well because the last time my wife and I had a delicious meal in a restaurant at the junction.
 But now this memorable scene disappeared.

 Despite these missing scenes, the East-West Highway is majestic, full of impressive, jungle imagery.
 The bridge over Lake Temmengor to Belum Rainforest Resort was magnificent.
 We also stopped at Jeli town in the state of Kelantan to have a delicious late lunch.
 We also saw a beautiful mosque in Jeli.
 Soon after Jeli, we found a row of stalls selling toys.